DerEchteTom/MyLoginServer/README.md

 # MyLoginServer

 A modern, extensible login server with admin dashboard, user management, AD integration, and secure SMTP mail support.
 Built with PHP and SQLite, fully containerized with Docker support.
+After a user has successfully logged in, a defined selection of link addresses is displayed.

 ---